anisbet/pipe/Readme.md

                   between -100 and -50 is specified with -Cany:rg-100+-50.
                   Further, -Cc0:rg-5+5 is the same as -Cc0:rg-5++5, or c0 must be between -5 and 5 inclusive to be output.
 See also -I and -N.
+                  Row output can also be controlled with the 'width' modifier.
+                  Like the 'rg' modifier, you can output rows with columns of a given width. "abc|1" => -Cc0:"width0+3", or output the rows if c0 is between 0 and 3 characters wide.
  -d{c0,c1,...cn}: Dedups file by creating a key from specified column values
                   which is then over written with lines that produce the same key, thus keeping the most recent match.
 Respects (-r).